Please Help Provide Vital Support to LaGuardia and Its Students

 … through merit awards and need-based scholarships for summer study, private lessons, master classes, and funding for the studios.
+Your contribution to Alumni & Friends helps to ensure that students can pursue their talents, regardless of shrinking school funding for the arts or the students’ financial situation.

 "We would sing a Walter Hawkins gospel song one minute and follow it with the singing of 'In Sempiterna Saecula, Amen" from Rossini's "Stabat Mater."
 No one batted an eye or thought this was strange.
 This was who we were.
 We were black, white, Asian, Latino, gay, straight, Jewish, Christian, Buddhist, rich, middle-class, poor........outside lay a divided America, but we were brothers and sisters who shared the common joy in making music, art, dance and theater."
 Ladd Boris, M&A '80